eShopWorld/WebAPITemplateNetCoreSF/readme.md

 - parameters for template execution.
 - parameters to set after the content has been generated<sup>1</sup>.

-Template recognizes two required params
+Template recognizes three required params

 - APIName - name of the API e.g. Fraud.API
 - APIPortNumber - port number e.g. 15000
+- APIHttpsPortNumber - port number for HTTPS traffic e.g. 15001 (must be different than APIPortNumber)

 The other (post generation) attributes are